Read all of the Capital-Star’s budget week coverage in one place

-President Pro Tempore Joe Scarnati, R-Jefferson, speaks at a press conference Wednesday after a vote on General Assistance turned into a no-holds barred fight over Senate rules.
-(Capital-Star photo by Stephen Caruso)
+President Pro Tempore Joe Scarnati, R-Jefferson, speaks at a June press conference Wednesday after a vote on General Assistance led to a shouting match on the Senate floor (Capital-Star photo).

 With the final votes out of the way, and the ink from Gov. Tom Wolf’s pen drying on the finished documents, another Pennsylvania budget season is in the books.
 And since it’s the Capital-Star’s first-ever budget season, we thought it would be useful to have all our coverage from this very busy week in one place.